Annual Technical Report 2011 on Patent Information Activities submitted by Estonia (CWS/ATR/PI/2011/EE)

-The library has the direct Internet access to the INPADOC databases through Open Patent Services interface.
+The Information Centre has the direct Internet access to the INPADOC databases through Open Patent Services interface.
 In-house online access is established to the commercial databases Derwent Innovations Index and Questel-Orbit via the Internet connection.
 These databases are charged on the bases of annual fees, Questel-Orbit is also charged on the bases of usage.

 Other services are free of charge: in the reading rooms the readers can use reference materials, monographs, other books and periodicals and carry out searches in patent documents on paper.

 VII.
 Matters concerning mutual exchange of patent documentation and information

 The Estonian Patent Information Centre has agreements with 19 patent offices and 1 organization on exchange of patent gazettes and with 20 patent offices and 1 organization on exchange of utility model gazettes, (aasta lõpus) with 11 patent offices and 1 organization on exchange of patent gazettes and with 11 patent offices and 1 organization on exchange of utility model gazettes.

 VIII.
 Other relevant matters concerning education and training in, and promotion of, the use of patent information, including technical assistance to developing countries (please indicate URLs of web pages of the Office’s website wherever appropriate)

 Training courses for national and foreign participants, use of audiovisual means

 2011 was the sixth year of operation for the Small-sized Enterprise Support Division.
 The main goal of the Division is to arrange events for entrepreneurs and the public in order to rise the awareness about the legal protection of intellectual property as well as to ensure that the Estonian Patent Office attends events (lectures, presentations etc.) introducing intellectual property arranged by other institutions.